Course Information I Internship Program | Program Director | Housing I Flights I Visas I Costs | Insurance | Financial Aid | Applications

-The SUNY at the Sorbonne program works in conjuction with EUSA (Europe's largest internship placement organization) to provide students with internship placements that span all industry sectors.
+The SUNY in Paris program works in conjunction with EUSA (Europe's largest internship placement organization) to provide students with internship placements that span all industry sectors.
 Students will be placed in an 6-week internship in a field related to their major or minor, for a total of 6 credit hours.
 Some examples of placements include, but are not limited to:

 |Arts & Culture